-The mission of the SA Translation subcommittee of the International Committee is to approve the translations of SA literature, making sure that the translation is faithful to the original, especially concerning the sobriety definition and assisting in the translation when needed.
-After approving the translation, the subcommittee grants permission to publish using SAICO and SA Literature permission forms.
+The mission of the SA Translation Committee is to approve the translations of SA literature, making sure that the translation is faithful to the original, especially concerning the sobriety definition and assisting in the translation when needed.
+After approving the translation, the committee grants permission to publish using SAICO and SA Literature permission forms.
 The goal is to support and encourage the spread of SA in all languages.